Ghini/ghini.desktop/doc/installing.rst

       .. image:: images/new_version_available.png

    #.
+Users of the global installation will also type ``ghini`` to invoke
+      the program, but they will get to a different script, located in ``/usr/local/bin``.
+This globally available ``ghini`` script cannot be used to update a ghini installation.

+   #.
 Again the same ``ghini`` script lets you install the optional database
       connectors: option ``-p`` is for PostgreSQL, option ``-m`` is for MySQL/MariaDB, but you can also install both at the same time::